Note: This article describes the IFSC classification system, national systems may be different.

 AL2 has at least one leg amputation or limb deficiency, the only minimum criteria is that there may be no ankle left.
 Leg lenths difference (shorter leg at least 20 % shorter than the longer one).
 The athletes also may decide if they want to climb with a prosthesis or not.
 Climbing styles are very different depending on the athlete using a prosthesis or not.
 There is also a difference if it is a below or above knee amputation / limb deficiency because the additional joint allows specific hooking which might be helpful in steep walls.

 RP athletes may have very different categories of impairments: Hypertonia, Ataxia, Athetosis, Impaired passive range of motion, Impaired muscle power, Short Stature .
 Some athletes of lower RP classes need a wheelchair while others are limited by other factors (flexibility, coordination, strength).
-Climbing styles are very different here and in general, in RP categories there are way more “different” types of impairment competing against each other in comparison to other categories.
+Climbing styles are very different here and in general, in RP Sport Classes there are way more “different” types of impairment competing against each other in comparison to other Sport Classes.

-Routesetting needs to be specific for each category.
+Routesetting needs to be specific for each Sport Class.
 If you are further interested in this topic, take a look at this page about Paraclimbing routesetting.

 How do athletes get classified?